zertyz/edificando-o-controle-interno/themes/ng2-admin/README.md

    - all scss files in theme/ng2-admin/modules/m-ng2-admin/components/**/... -- add an five more of '../' and also correct 'sass' to 'scss'

 9) Replace all imports like "saas/" with "scss/" from theme.scss

+## Activating and Using ng2-admin theme and MNg2AdminModule on angular-seed-advanced-mutuatech ##
+Simply edit **mutua.instance-project.config.ts** and perform the following two steps:
+  - Set the theme:
+    ```typescript
+    /** theme configuration */
+    export const appTheme    : string = 'ng2-admin';     /** One of the directories in 'themes/' */
+    ```
+  - Enable the needed modules:
+    ```typescript
+    {moduleName: 'MNg2AdminModule',         htmlEnabled: true,  mobileEnabled: false},  // enable this module for HTML if you are using 'ng2-admin' theme
+    {moduleName: 'NgUploaderModule',        htmlEnabled: true,  mobileEnabled: false},  // idem
+    ```